[Originally published: Jan 2018; updated Feb 2025, Sep 2023, Jan 2021]

 CF is offered in the list of products, and it offers the currently supported CF versions (which as of this update in Sep 2023) are ColdFusion 2023 and 2021.
 The direct URL to it (as of now) is:

 Note that you can tell the version of the EULA you’re reading by going to the very bottom.
-A reference to CF2023 shows as ColdFusion15 in the footer line, while CF2021 shows as ColdFusion14, and CF2018 is ColdFusion13, and so on.
+A reference to CF2025 shows as ColdFusion16 in the footer line, while CF2023 shows as ColdFusion15, and CF2021 is ColdFusion14, and so on.

 What if you want to find the EULA for some older CF version?

-That Adobe licensing page is fine for finding the latest CF versions, but what if you’re looking for the EULA for CF11, CF10, and so on, such as for some comparison?
-Well, you can of course use your favorite search engine, and you may luck out if you google: coldfusion eula, for instance.
+That Adobe licensing page is fine for finding the latest CF versions, but what if you’re looking for the EULA for CF2018 or even CF11 or CF10, and so on?
+Well, you may be able to find them via your favorite search engine: coldfusion 10 eula, for instance.

-Again, best to just look at the file on your own server(s) where you may have the current or had past versions of CF installed.
+But really it’s best just to look at the file on your own machine(s) for whatever current or past versions of CF you have installed.

 I hope all that is helpful.

 Before concluding, I would like to add that this post is simply on the matter of *finding* the EULA.
-Let’s please not engage here in comments about the TERMS of the EULA, or how it’s changed between releases, etc. This is just not the place for that.
+Let’s please not engage here in comments about the TERMS of the EULA, or how it’s changed between releases, etc. (Nor in 2025 and beyond about Adobe’s change to a subscription licensing model for CF.) This is just not the place for that.
 You can create your own discussion or blog post to debate/discuss that. 🙂

 For more blog posts from Charlie Arehart, see his posts here as well as his posts at carehart.org.
-And follow him on Twitter and other social media as carehart.
+And follow him on most forms of social media as carehart.

 As I had noted in the post here, somehow the CF2018 EULA can no longer be found online, but I have punted and just uploaded to my own site the license.html file as was found in the root of my cf2018 install folder.
 I offer that renamed license.html file here.
 It’s not a PDF like the others but again an html file: at least it allows one to view its contents if that’s helpful for comparisons, etc.